Wesleyville Fleet in the Labrador Sea | 1995 | Etching 71 of 75

 The ocean is rendered in graduated tones moving from surface to depth: grey-violet sky above transitions to turquoise and aquamarine where light penetrates the surface water, deepening through Prussian blue in the middle depths to indigo and near-black in the lowest portions.
 Fine etched lines throughout create texture suggesting light playing through water and the turbulence of the whale's movement.
 White streaks and spray patterns emphasize the power of the descent.

-At the upper horizon, a fleet of sailing schooners appears—three or four vessels with white sails visible against the grey sky at the upper left.
+At the upper horizon, a fleet of sailing schooners appears—several vessels with white sails visible against the grey sky at the upper left.
 These ships appear strikingly small compared to the whale's immense form, emphasizing the dramatic scale contrast between human endeavour and natural power.
 At the bottom right corner, a pale blue-green ice formation rises into the composition, its angular geometric form contrasting with the organic curves of the whale's body.

 Full Provenance